 The Steyr AUG 9 Para rifle was the first “modular” design: the barrel, receiver, firing mechanism can all be changed to configure the weapon into whatever sort of rifle is wanted.
 By an extension of this principle, Steyr pioneered a trend that is now becoming more common: converting what is basically a locked-breech rifle into a blowback submachine gun.

 Difference between standard AUG rifle and AUG 9 Para

 The Steyr AUG 9 Para is based on the standard AUG rifle by changing the barrel for one of 9 mm caliber, changing the bolt assembly for a simple blowback unit, and changing the magazine housing by fitting an adapter to take a narrower magazine holding the 9 mm Parabellum pistol cartridge.

-The result is a submachine gun with a longer barrel than normal for this type of weapon, and one which fires from a closed bolt.
+The result is a submachine gun with a longer barrel than normal for this type of weapon that fires from a closed bolt.
 Both these features improve accuracy, and the longer barrel produces a rather higher muzzle velocity than is usual in this caliber.

 The Steyr AUG 9 Para has a “closed bolt” feature.
-It means that when the magazine is inserted and the cocking handle pulled back and released, the bolt runs forward and chambers a cartridge, leaving the hammer cocked ready to fire.
+It means that when the magazine is inserted and the cocking handle pulled back and released, the bolt runs forward and chambers a cartridge, leaving the hammer cocked, ready to fire.
 On pulling the trigger in the usual submachine gun, the bolt runs forward, loads the chamber, and then fires.

 The company originally marketed a conversion kit, allowing anyone with an AUG to convert it to a submachine gun.
 Later, however, this was withdrawn, and only brand-new weapons were sold since it appeared that even a simple conversion was beyond the skill of some users.

 A separate barrel fitted with an efficient silencer is also available; this can be exchanged for the normal barrel by simply pressing a catch and twisting the front handle sideways to unlock the interrupted lugs of the barrel from the receiver.